prometheus/proposals/proposals/2023-11-13-utf8-migration.md

 ### Proposed Solution

-To help alleviate this confusion we first propose to bump the version number in the tsdb meta.json file.
+For queries to return correct data we must differentiate the three cases above, and to do that we first propose to bump the version number in the tsdb meta.json file.
 On a per-block basis, the query code can check the version number and know if the data was written with an old version of the Prometheus code.
 This helps distinguish the first case.